-As described above, this year we will hold our first non-binding stockholder advisory votes on the fiscal year 2020 compensation of our NEOs (a Say-on-Pay vote), and on the frequency of any future Say-on-Pay votes.
-See "Proposal 2 - Non-Binding, Advisory Vote to Approve the Compensation of Our Named Executive Officers" and "Proposal 3 - Non-Binding, Advisory Vote on the Frequency of Future Non-Binding, Advisory Votes to Approve the Compensation of Our Named Executive Officers" for more information.
-We value the opinions of our stockholders and will consider the outcome of future Say-on-Pay votes, as well as any feedback received throughout the year, when making compensation decisions for our executive officers.
+As described above, we will hold a non-binding stockholder advisory vote on the fiscal year 2021 compensation of our NEOs (a Say-on-Pay vote).
+See "Proposal 2 - Non-Binding, Advisory Vote to Approve the Compensation of Our Named Executive Officers" for more information.
+We value the opinions of our stockholders and will consider the outcome of Say-on-Pay votes, as well as any feedback received throughout the year, when making compensation decisions for our executive officers.